PA Program Goals

 Rating of Curriculum Instruction

 Each year, students who are about to graduate are asked to rate curricular instruction in various topics as identified in the ARC-PA Standards.
-According to the classes of 2015 - 2017 PA Exit Survey, the average student rating on the item, “My level of confidence in my preparation to enter PA practice and provide medical care under the supervisor and direction of a physician” was 4.4 for 2016, 4.3 for 2017, and 4.3 for 2018 on a rating scale ranging from 1 = “strongly disagree” to 5.0 = “strongly agree.”
+According to the classes of 2018 - 2020 PA Exit Survey, the average student rating on the item, “My level of confidence in my preparation to enter PA practice and provide medical care under the supervisor and direction of a physician” was 4.3 for 2018, 4.1 for 2019, and 4.3 for 2020 on a rating scale ranging from 1 = “strongly disagree” to 5.0 = “strongly agree.”
 Our Program’s benchmark is an average rating of 3.0 or higher.

 Summary of PACKRAT Performance

 In eight of the last ten years, Butler's didactic year PA classes have exceed the national average on the end-Didactic PACKRAT examination.
-In eight of the last ten years, Butler’s experiential year PA classes have exceeded the national average on the end-Program PACKRAT examination.
-Based on the data from 2017 PACKRAT examination that was administered on April 4, 2017, areas of particular strength for Butler students include Scientific Concepts, Diagnosis and Diagnostic Studies.
-Of note, Butler PA students also exceeded the national average for 12 of 13 organ system sections on the end-Program PACKRAT exam that was administered on April 4, 2017.
+In each of the last ten years, Butler’s experiential year PA classes have exceeded the national average on the end-Program PACKRAT examination.
+Based on the data from 2020 PACKRAT examination that was administered in the Spring of 2020, areas of particular strength for Butler students include Health Maintenance, Clinical Therapeutics, Diagnostic Studies, and Orthopedics/Rheumatology.

 Summary of Student Rotation Evaluations by Preceptors